Navigating klone

 In this section we will discuss the klone

-file system and navigating through drectories.
+file system and navigating through directories.

 The command-line interface (CLI) allows for faster and more precise control over tasks through direct text commands, reducing the overhead of navigating graphical elements that accompany Graphical User Interfaces (GUIs).
 It also supports automation and scripting, enabling complex, repetitive tasks to be executed efficiently with minimal user intervention.